 8. Look at the camera lens – not the screen.
 Pet peeve #2.
 So that person you’re speaking with who is two feet taller than you is also looking about a foot below your eyes.
 Hey, eyes up here buddy.
 If in the course of your meeting you’re going through data on a screen that’s understandable but in those moments when you’re supposed to be talking with someone, look at the camera.

-9. Attitude.
+9. Attitude and body language.
 Keep your eyes steadier than normal, don’t let them wander.
 We still treat computer interviews and meetings as phone conversations and tend to look all around the room.
 That doesn’t work well in a video discussion.
 And watch your body language in virtual meetings.
 Sit up straight, don’t fidget, slow your speaking pace and create more pauses in your delivery to allow people time to translate and understand.
 This is a different experience from in-person meetings.

 10. Turn off Outlook.
 If you’re sharing your screen this is a must.
 Even if you aren’t sharing your screen turn outlook off and remove anything that might distract you.

 Before COVID-19 changed the World, just over 5% of Canadians worked from home.
 That will continue to increase as technology improves.
 Virtual meetings aren’t going away post- COVID-19, we’ll keep doing them – this IS the future.
 Want to get really good at them?
 Record your virtual meetings (tell participants you’re doing so) and watch yourself to self-assess.
-Like anything else, video calls require a bit of practice.
+Like anything else, this just takes a bit of practice.